hf/quicpipe/README.md

-Quicket
+Quicpipe
 =======

-Quicket (QUIC + Socket) is a way of establishing point-to-point QUIC connections between two devices that are unable to directly connect to each other via traditional means.
+Quicpipe (QUIC + Socket) is a way of establishing point-to-point QUIC connections between two devices that are unable to directly connect to each other via traditional means.